ghubnerr/Notion-MCP/README.md

 A Model Context Protocol (MCP) server for integrating with Notion workspaces.
 This server provides a standardized interface for AI models to access, query, and modify content in Notion.

-## Features

-### Workspace Integration

-- 🔐 **Authentication & Authorization**: Secure connection to your Notion workspace using API keys
-- 📊 **Data Fetching**: Retrieves databases, pages, and content from your Notion workspace
-- 🔄 **Real-Time Monitoring**: Access to recent updates and changes in your workspace

-### Resource Exposure

-- 📑 **Database Schemas**: Exposes structure and properties of your Notion databases
-- 📝 **Page Content**: Provides access to individual pages with full content hierarchy
-- 📰 **Activity Feed**: Aggregates recent changes into a summarized activity feed

-### Tools & Prompts

-- 🔍 **Search**: Full Notion search capabilities
-- ✏️ **CRUD Operations**: Create, read, update, and delete Notion content
-- 📋 **Context Summarization**: Generate summaries of workspace state
-- 💬 **Pre-Configured Prompts**: Templates for common queries like task lists and deadlines

-### Safety & Audit

-- 🔒 **Secure Operations**: Proper authentication and confirmation for data modifications
-- 📝 **Logging**: Comprehensive logging of all operations
-- ✅ **Confirmation**: User prompts and approvals for critical changes
-- 💾 **Automatic Backups**: Creates backups before modifying or deleting content
-- 🔄 **Backup Management**: Tools to list, restore, and clean up backups

 ## Prerequisites

 - Node.js (v16 or higher)